 These grounds are concerned with conflict between the trade mark application and the rights of other persons, entities or traders.
 A mark may be rejected on these grounds if:

-- it is the same or similar to another trader’s current application or registration filed before your own, so that use of your mark is likely to cause deception or confusion
+- it is similar to another trader’s current application or registration for the same or similar goods or services, which was filed before your own; and use of your mark may result in confusion or deception with the earlier mark; and/or

-- it is the same or similar to a well known mark in New Zealand.
+- it is the same or similar to a well-known mark in New Zealand, and may indicate a connection in trade where one does not actually exist.

 For more information about relative grounds, see Practice guidelines 7 to 11.